 But what is a healthy resting heart rate?
 And how can you improve it?
 To truly know if you’re working your heart and body as best you can, you first have to understand what makes it tick.

 Your resting heart rate (or pulse rate) represents the number of times your heart beats per minute (BPM) at rest.
 Just as monitoring your body fat percentage can help you track your weight loss success, measuring your resting heart rate can help gauge your overall cardiovascular health.

 What Is a Healthy Resting Heart Rate for My Age?

 For adults over the age of 18, a healthy resting heart rate is generally considered one that falls between 60 and 100 bpm, says Dr. Mehdi Razavi, director of Texas Heart Institute‘s Electrophysiology Clinical Research and Innovations Department.
-(Anything above 100 bpm will earn you the medical distinction of tachycardia, which is cause for cardiovascular concern.)

 For elite athletes, the healthy range for a resting heart rate is lower — between 40 and 70 bpm.

 Is a resting heart rate of 80 “good?”

 Some studies show adverse implications for cardiovascular health starting around 75 bpm, so while a resting heart rate of 80 might fall within the acceptable range, it may not qualify as “good.”